zhoutk/zorm/README.md

     p.addSubitem("fuzzy", 1);
     (new DbBase(...))->select("users", p);

-    生成sql：   SELECT * FROM users  WHERE username like '%john%'  and password like '%123%'
+    generate sql：   SELECT * FROM users  WHERE username like '%john%'  and password like '%123%'
     ```
-- ins, lks, ors
-    这是最重要的三种查询方式，如何找出它们之间的共同点，减少冗余代码是关键。

-    - ins, 数据库表单字段in查询，一字段对多个值，例：
-        查询示例：
+- ins, lks, ors &emsp;&emsp;//Three most important query methods.
+How to find the common points among them is the key to reduce redundant codes.

+    - ins &emsp;&emsp;//single field, multiple values：
     ```
     Json p;
     p.addSubitem("ins", "age,11,22,36");
     (new DbBase(...))->select("users", p);

-    生成sql：   SELECT * FROM users  WHERE age in ( 11,22,26 )
+    generate sql：   SELECT * FROM users  WHERE age in ( 11,22,26 )
     ```
-    - ors, 数据库表多字段精确查询，or连接，多个字段对多个值，例：
-        查询示例：
+    - ors &emsp;&emsp;//exact matching; multiple fields, multiple values：
     ```
     Json p;
     p.addSubitem("ors", "age,11,age,36");
     (new DbBase(...))->select("users", p);

-    生成sql：   SELECT * FROM users  WHERE  ( age = 11  or age = 26 )
+    generate sql：   SELECT * FROM users  WHERE  ( age = 11  or age = 26 )
     ```
-    - lks, 数据库表多字段模糊查询，or连接，多个字段对多个值，例：
-        查询示例：
+    - lks &emsp;&emsp;//fuzzy matching; multiple fields, multiple values：
     ```
     Json p;
     p.addSubitem("lks", "username,john,password,123");
     (new DbBase(...))->select("users", p);

-    生成sql：   SELECT * FROM users  WHERE  ( username like '%john%'  or password like '%123%'  )
+    generate sql：   SELECT * FROM users  WHERE  ( username like '%john%'  or password like '%123%'  )
     ```
 - count, sum
-    这两个统计求和，处理方式也类似，查询时一般要配合group与fields使用。
-    - count, 数据库查询函数count，行统计，例：
-        查询示例：
+    > Two statistics function.
+    - count &emsp;&emsp;//count, line statistics：
     ```
     Json p;
     p.addSubitem("count", "1,total");
     (new DbBase(...))->select("users", p);

-    生成sql：   SELECT *,count(1) as total  FROM users
+    generate sql：   SELECT *,count(1) as total  FROM users
     ```
-    - sum, 数据库查询函数sum，字段求和，例：
-        查询示例：
+    - sum &emsp;&emsp;//sum, columns statistics：
     ```
     Json p;
     p.addSubitem("sum", "age,ageSum");
     (new DbBase(...))->select("users", p);

-    生成sql：   SELECT username,sum(age) as ageSum  FROM users
+    generate sql：   SELECT username,sum(age) as ageSum  FROM users
     ```
-- group, 数据库分组函数group，例：
+- group &emsp;&emsp;：
-    查询示例：
     ```
     Json p;
     p.addSubitem("group", "age");
     (new DbBase(...))->select("users", p);

-    生成sql：   SELECT * FROM users  GROUP BY age
+    generate sql：   SELECT * FROM users  GROUP BY age
     ```

-> 不等操作符查询支持

-支持的不等操作符有：>, >=, <, <=, <>, =；逗号符为分隔符，一个字段支持一或二个操作。
-特殊处：使用"="可以使某个字段跳过search影响，让模糊匹配与精确匹配同时出现在一个查询语句中

-- 一个字段一个操作，示例：
-    查询示例：
+> Unequal operator query support

+The supported operators are : >, >=, <, <=, <>, = .
+Comma is the separator.
+One field supports one or two operations.Special features: using "=" can enable a field to skip the fuzzy matching.
+So fuzzy matching and exact matching can appear in one query at the same time.

+- one field, one operation：
     ```
     Json p;
     p.addSubitem("age", ">,10");
     (new DbBase(...))->select("users", p);

-    生成sql：   SELECT * FROM users  WHERE age> 10
+    generate sql：   SELECT * FROM users  WHERE age> 10
     ```
-- 一个字段二个操作，示例：
-    查询示例：
+- two field, two operation：
     ```
     Json p;
     p.addSubitem("age", ">=,10,<=,33");
     (new DbBase(...))->select("users", p);

-    生成sql：   SELECT * FROM users  WHERE age>= 10 and age<= 33
+    generate sql：   SELECT * FROM users  WHERE age>= 10 and age<= 33
     ```
-- 使用"="去除字段的fuzzy影响，示例：
-    查询示例：
+- use "=" skip fuzzy matching：
     ```
     Json p;
     p.addSubitem("age", "=,18");